implicit-invocation/flat/README.md

 You can declare a plugin by creating a plugin description file.
 Plugin description file can be a JSON file or a node module that exports a literal object.

-A plugin can have multiple services and can export some of those services for other plugins' services can import as dependencies.
+A plugin can have multiple services and can export some of those services for other plugins' services to import as dependencies.

 You can declare a service by providing a factory function or the path to a node module that exports a factory function.